kubermatic/docs/content/kubermatic/main/tutorials-howtos/KKP-autoscaler/_index.en.md

 ```

-As shown above, the Autoscaler is not part of the running Kubernetes components within the Namspace.
+As shown above, the Autoscaler is not part of the running Kubernetes components within the Namespace.

 **Step 3**